-The Department of Politics offers four optional department tracks that provide more focused guidance to students who wish to address themes that bridge the sub-fields.
-They include the following: Track in American Ideas and Institutions, Track in Political Economy, Track in Quantitative and Analytical Political Science, and the Track in Race and Identity.
+The Department of Politics offers four optional departmental Here you will find information about each track: tracks that provide more focused guidance to students who wish to address themes that bridge the sub-fields.

+The departmental tracks are:

+- American Ideas and Institutions

+- Political Economy

+- Quantitative and Analytical Political Science

+- Race and Identity

 Students who pursue a track will still need to fulfill the requirements of a Politics concentrator.
 Courses may simultaneously fulfill both the track requirements and the Politics concentration requirements.

-Students should inform the Undergraduate Program Manager of their intention to pursue a track upon declaring the Politics concentration in Spring of their sophomore year, and no later than February 1 of their junior year.
+Students should inform the Undergraduate Program Manager, Gayle Brodsky (gbrodsky@princeton.edu), of their intention to pursue a track during the sophomore declaration period, and no later than February 1 of their junior year.

 Please note that unlike University certificates, a student's track will not appear on their transcript.
 Concentrators who successfully complete the track's requirements will receive a departmental attestation on Class Day.

-Below you will find some information about each track and contact information for the track advisors:

-(Professor Keith Whittington, Advisor for Track in American Ideas and Institutions)

 The Track in American Ideas and Institutions is available for students who have a particular interest in the three branches of the American government and the ideas, principles and laws that undergird them.
 This specialized track within the Politics concentration easily meshes with American politics as a primary field and provides a departmental certificate for those who complete its requirements.
 The track helps students navigate through this subject matter by specifying a set of courses that meet this requirement.
-Students are expected to take a total of five courses from the designated list, with at least one course in each of four topic areas: the executive branch, the legislative branch, the Constitution and the courts, and American political, legal and constitutional thought.
+Students are expected to take a total of five courses from the designated list, with at least one course in each of four topic areas: the Executive Branch, the Legislative Branch, the Constitution and the Courts, and American Political, Legal and Constitutional Thought.
 In addition, the student's senior thesis must incorporate a significant amount of content related to the themes of the track.